aimat-lab/gcnn_keras/README.md

 # Keras Graph Convolutions

-A set of layers for graph convolutions in tensorflow keras.
+A set of layers for graph convolutions in tensorflow keras that use ragged tensors.

 # Table of Contents
 * [General](#general)